saoud/Factory.Solution/README.md

 ### Import Database Using Entity Framework Core

-1. Navigate to TODO directory in terminal
+1. Navigate to Factory directory in terminal
 2. Use the command `dotnet ef database update` to generate the database through Entity Framework Core

 ### Update Database Using Entity Framework Core